 - Dropping hard drives

 If you use cloud storage, obviously you don't have to worry about all these.

 But for cloud storage, you have to choose a reliable company.
 I've actually stored my files with a company that went bankrupt before.
-The companies listed below should be reputable.
+Below are the popular cloud storage service providers and prices (US$):

 iCloud is a service provided by Apple that comes with a backup service and it works great with iPhones, iPads and Macs. iCloud will backup everything.